martinkorelic/joplin-plugin-spoilers/README.md

 ## Notes

 - I have not thoroughly tested the plugin, so note that **there might be bugs**.
-- I might have to change formatting in the future to improve highlighting in text editor, but nothing significant from now on.
+- I might have to change formatting in the future to be more convenient, but nothing significant from now on.

 > Created on 12th April 2021